How to Get Out of Debt on a Low Income

 Are There Grants to Pay Off Debt?

-Government and other relief programs offer grants – money that doesn’t have to be paid back – to help with living expenses and more, for those who qualify.
-While there are no government debt relief grants, there is free money to pay other bills, which should lead to paying off debt because it frees up funds.
+Government and other relief programs offer grants – money that doesn’t have to be paid back – for those who qualify.
+While there are no government debt relief grants, there is grant money to pay other bills, which should lead to paying off debt by freeing up funds.

 Resources for Low-Income Families